hrishika-er/java_project/README.md

-//Temperature converter description: create a program that converts temperatures between celsius and fahrenheit. prompt the user to enter a temperature value and the unit of measurement, and then perform the conversion. display the converted temperature.

-//Here's a simple Java program that converts temperatures between Celsius and Fahrenheit.
-The program prompts the user to enter a temperature value and the unit of measurement, performs the conversion, and then displays the converted temperature.

-import java.util.Scanner;
+Explanation:
+Import Statement:

+import java.util.Scanner; is used to import the Scanner class, which is used for getting user input.
+Main Class and Method:

+The class TemperatureConverter contains the main method, which is the entry point of the program.
+Scanner Initialization:

+Scanner scanner = new Scanner(System.in); creates a Scanner object to read input from the user.
+Getting User Input:

+double temperature = scanner.nextDouble(); reads the temperature value entered by the user. char unit = scanner.next().charAt(0); reads the unit of measurement entered by the user. charAt(0) is used to get the first character of the input string.
+Temperature Conversion:

+If the user enters 'C' or 'c', the program converts the temperature from Celsius to Fahrenheit using the formula (temperature * 9/5) + 32.
+If the user enters 'F' or 'f', the program converts the temperature from Fahrenheit to Celsius using the formula (temperature - 32) * 5/9.
+Output:

+The program prints the converted temperature.
+If the user enters an invalid unit, the program prints an error message.
+Closing Scanner:

+scanner.close(); closes the Scanner object to free up resources.
+You can run this program in any Java development environment or online Java compiler.

 public class abc {
     public static void main(String[] args) {
         Scanner scanner = new Scanner(System.in);

         System.out.println("Enter the temperature value:");
         double temperature = scanner.nextDouble();

         System.out.println("Enter the unit of measurement (C for Celsius, F for Fahrenheit):");
         char unit = scanner.next().charAt(0);

         if (unit == 'C' || unit == 'c') {
             double fahrenheit = (temperature * 9/5) + 32;
             System.out.println(temperature + "°C is equal to " + fahrenheit + "°F");
         } else if (unit == 'F' || unit == 'f') {